CDCgov/mycosnp-nf/README.md

 - Filter unpaired reads from FASTQ files (`SeqKit`).
 - Down sample FASTQ files to a desired coverage or sampling rate (`SeqTK`).
 - Trim reads and assess quality (`FaQCs`).
-- Generate a QC report by extracting data from FaQCs report data.
+- Generate a QC report extracting data from FaQCs, samtools coverage, samtools depth, and samtools stats.
 - Align FASTQ reads to a reference (`BWA`).
 - Sort BAM files (`SAMTools`).
 - Mark and remove duplicates in the BAM file (`Picard`).